 - Helps you better understand and segment your target audience: Through conversation, chatbots learn who the customer is and what they are looking for and why, which helps filter them into the appropriate sales funnels.
 This helps retain your lead by providing service tailored to their specific needs.

 - Builds brand visibility and awareness: Chatbots help educate customers by proactively presenting and explaining your business offerings.
 Plus they’re great for initiating conversation or answering questions about your business across channels and mediums.
 Customers don’t have to look far for answers or an overview.

-- Keeps customers from leaving your website: Chatbots help capture the attention of visitors at the most crucial moments: when they first visit your site, when they have questions and are searching for an answer on your FAQ, or at checkout.
-A bot jumps in to help, giving your potential customers few reasons to leave.
+- Keeps customers from leaving your website: Chatbots help capture the attention of visitors at the most crucial moments: when they first visit your site, when they start searching your FAQ for an answer and at checkout.
+A proficient bot jumps in to assist, giving your potential customers few reasons to leave.
 Help is always right there.

 If you’re ready to implement a chatbot as part of your lead generation strategy, here are the best methods.

 Skip the queue system and help customers instantly

 In lead generation, how quickly you respond to customers matters.
 Good thing speed is one of a chatbot’s special powers.

 Chatbots can proactively approach your customers or reply the second a customer initiates a chat.
 Not only does this reduce your risk of losing a sale, but it shows customers that you’re actively trying to help them and don’t expect them to wait.